Theyouslalala/Allen-cahn-code/README.md

-# 1D Allen-Cahn Solver via Energy Minimization PINN
+# An Energy Minimization-Based Deep Learning Approach with Enhanced Stability for the Allen-Cahn Equation

 This repository contains the 1D Python (PyTorch) implementation for the paper: